-The Company's operations are largely financed by notes issued in public (Note 14).
-The Company's financial liabilities are due within one year, except for interest-bearing notes (Note 14) which are repayable between July 2024 to January 2028.
+The Company's operations are largely financed by notes issued in public and loan from parent company (Note 14).
+The Company's financial liabilities are repayable between January 2028 to July 2031 except for 2024 Notes (Note 15) which is due within one year.